How to succeed in a yacht job interview

 Of course, once you make it into the industry, it’s great if you can quickly progress up the hierarchy on board, moving into new and exciting roles with a little more reward and responsibility.

 As an experienced yachtie, you may find that you’re skills are in great demand in the industry, but nevertheless, the same rules apply to you as to first-time candidates - and a crew agent with industry experience is a helpful aid in any yacht job search.
+Remember to keep your training skills up to date, in order to progress.

 Five key tips to succeed in a yacht job interview